 Pinocchio – release date TBC

 Pinocchio has wanted to be a real boy since he was dreamt up by Carlo Collodi in 1883, and now his wish will finally come true.
 136 years is an awfully long time to wait, so expectations are high for Pinocchio’s live-action remake, which will be penned by Peter Hedges (About a Boy).
-Sam Mendes (Skyfall) was attached but has since pulled out, and the last we heard Paddington director Paul King was being lined up to take his place.
+Sam Mendes (Skyfall) was attached but has since pulled out.

 Tink – release date TBC